Interpretive Circuit – Dabney’s Circuit

 As a gesture of gratitude, in 1862, the Horta City Hall donated to the Dabney family a piece of land in the non-Catholic area of the Carmo Cemetery.
 In the next year, the City Hall ordered the construction of a memorial in their honour with the following inscription: “Memory of gratitude from the City Hall on behalf of its citizens to Mr Carlos Guilherme Dabney and his family for their philanthropy and acts of dedication to the inhabitants of Horta district, 1863”.
 Here lie 14 members of the Dabney family.

 Bagatelle was the first residence of the Dabney family and was built during the Anglo-American war (1812-1814).
 Friends, family members and foreigners that stopped at the Horta Harbour during their trips frequently visited the house.
 In 1832, there was a ball in honour of D. Pedro IV, and in 1834, it received the visit of the Prince of Joinville, son of the Kings of France.
 Nowadays, it is private property.

 Old hunting house that the Dabney family owned in Capelo Parish, near to the building where, nowadays, is the Parish Council.
 It was the place chosen by the family for the hunting excursions of Scolopax rusticola, Columba palumbus azorica, and wild rabbits, or simply to rest.
 It was frequent to see several members of the family horse riding around the parish, mostly to Porto do Comprido, where a fishing and whale hunting station existed.

-12. The construction of the tank and the house with the washing tanks was paid by the Dabney family to help the people of this rural and isolated parish.
+The construction of the tank and the house with the washing tanks was paid for by the Dabney family to help the people of this rural and isolated parish.
 It was frequent to see washerwomen washing clothes and talking about their daily issues.
-This was the first place that supplied Capelo with potable water, receiving it from the springs around the Faial Caldera.
+This was the first place that supplied Capelo with potable water, receiving it from the springs around the Caldeira do Faial (caldera).
 It was an important place of conviviality and collective memory.